rakhimov/scram/README.rst

 - clang/llvm

-For example, in order to install *graphviz* on your system, type:
+For example, in order to install ``graphviz`` on your system, type:

 .. code-block:: bash

     sudo port install graphviz

-If you'd prefer to copy/paste, the following line will install all major SCRAM dependencies:
+If you'd prefer to copy/paste, the following line will install all major dependencies:

 .. code-block:: bash